eth-protocol-fellows/cohort-four/projects/etk-eof-implementation.md

 The current on-chain EVM bytecode lacks a defined structure, resulting in repetitive JUMPDEST analyses at runtime, thus introducing overhead and stalling feature evolution.

-The EOF, as described by the relevant EIP, offers a structured and extensible container for the EVM, validated at deploy time, eliminating the need for runtime validation.
+The EOF, as described by the relevant EIPs, offers a structured and extensible container for the EVM, validated at deploy time, eliminating the need for runtime validation.
 By doing so, it provides clear separation between code and data.
 This distinction is crucial for on-chain code validators, like those in layer-2 scaling solutions (e.g., Optimism), allowing for easier implementation, improved reliability, and potential gas savings.

+The [EVM Toolkit](https://github.com/quilt/etk) (or ETK) is a collection of tools for creating and analyzing smart contract programs on the Ethereum Virtual Machine.
+So far it consists of an assembler (eas) and a disassembler (disease).

+The assembler converts human-readable mnemonics (ex. sload, push2) into the raw bytes the EVM interpreter expects and provides some facilities like labels and macros to write highly efficient code in a simple way.

+The disassembler does the opposite, converting raw bytes into human-readable mnemonics allowing users to analyze code produced for the EVM in a much more user-friendly language.

+Although still in an experimental stage, ETK aims not only to be an assembly language for the EVM, but also an analysis tool (including a tool based on the Z3 theorem proving engine for analyzing EVM bytecode) for advanced users.
+Keeping its implementation up to date is fundamental if we want to increase its user base and improve the security of the code deployed on the ethereum network.

 ## Project description